Digital Night Landscape Photography Workshops in Rocky Mountain National Park

 All students will receive extensive handouts on the key information covered during the workshop, including Mastering Dramatic Light, a 41-page PDF on how to shoot great images in high-contrast situations.
 When the workshop is over, students will have a deeper understanding of how to find and capture magnificent images of the night sky.

-In 2020 I will offer three sessions of Shooting the Stars: June 20-21, July 11-12, and August 15-16.
-The content of these three workshops will be identical.
-The workshops are not sequential.
-The classroom portion of these workshops will be held at the Ridgeline Hotel in Estes Park, which recently completed the first phase of its interior remodel at a cost of $6 million.
+In 2020 I will offer one session of Shooting the Stars, on July 11-12.
+The classroom portion of this workshop will be held at the Ridgeline Hotel in Estes Park, which recently completed the first phase of its interior remodel at a cost of $6 million.

 The workshop cost in 2020 will be $495.
 Enrollment is limited to eight students.